 - 4 thick slices bacon

-- 3 pounds (two 1-liter jars) sauerkraut, drained
+- 3 pounds (two 1-liter jars) store-bought or homemade sauerkraut drained

 - 2 dried bay leaves